- Home

 To strengthen cybersecurity standards among businesses and organisations,

-We continued to support organisations into implementing cyber hygiene measures.
+We continued to support organisations in implementing cyber hygiene measures.
 As at September 2024, more than 370 businesses have been certified with Cyber Essentials and Cyber Trust marks.

 We also launched self-help resources such as the Internet Hygiene Portal in 2022, which would help businesses to assess their own security.
 As at September 2024, the security and hygiene levels of more than 28,000 unique websites and email domains had been scanned and assessed, with more than 8,000 unique domains implementing the recommendations.